The deadline to submit a paper has passed.

 When submitting the camera-ready version of their papers, authors of accepted papers can (optionally) choose the forward-to-journal option and specify at most one journal.
 Those authors may then submit a journal version of their paper to the chosen journal, with a deadline of August 15, 2022.
 The cover letter to the journal should specify that the submission is part of the EC’22 forward-to-journal process.
 For each paper that has chosen the forward-to-journal option, the EC’22 reviews will be forwarded (along with reviewer identities) to the chosen journal on August 15, 2022.

 For consideration in Games and Economic Behavior, Econometrica, Journal of Economic Theory, Management Science, Marketing Science, Quantitative Marketing and Economics, RAND Journal of Economics, Theoretical Economics, or the Review of Economic Studies, authors of accepted papers must select the one-page extended abstract option for the proceedings version, explained above.
+For consideration in the International Journal of Game Theory, the full paper can be published in the EC proceedings, although the introduction and structure of the journal version will typically be different from the EC version.
 Other journals may require additional content beyond the EC proceedings version; it is the responsibility of authors to ensure that the version submitted to a journal conforms with any journal-specific expectations regarding the prior proceedings version.
 A journal’s participation in the EC forward-to-journal option does not mean that other forms of prior publication are acceptable.

 We emphasize that the ultimate disposition of the paper is within the editorial discretion of each journal; in particular, there is no guarantee of acceptance if the forward-to-journal option is chosen.
 However, we do anticipate that this process should result in a faster decision from the journal.